 A root of laziness

 It can be painful to hear, but most kids are lazy because they have no area of competence, and therefore no confidence.
 And it can become a cycle: They’re scared of failure, so they don’t try.

 But when a child has a skill, he grows in confidence in himself.
 This confidence is infectious and will spread to other areas of his life.
 It will give him the courage to try hard in other areas where he is weak.
 Perhaps a child’s skills in baseball or science class compel him to try harder in math, and if he doesn’t do as well there, he still is confident because he knows he excels in the other areas.
 He feeds off that strength, and it gives him the intestinal fortitude — the guts — to give other life experiences his best shot.

 A healthy or negative area of competence

 Kids who act out or make other terrible decisions often haven’t found an area of healthy competence.
 If your kid doesn’t find an area of positive competence, I guarantee he’ll find an area of negative competence.

-It’s easy to waste the precious hours of life surfing the internet, playing video games or watching TV.
-It’s easy to be good at drinking, drugs, stealing and cheating.
+It’ll be easy for him to waste the precious hours of life surfing the internet, playing video games or watching TV.
+He may find it easy to be good at drinking, drugs, stealing and cheating.
 Your kid will find something he’s good at, something he can use to draw attention to himself and earn approval from peers.